 Our vision is that of an integrated system of emergency services that provides comprehensive, state-of-the-art, emergency clinical care, education, and research.
 We strive to be an Emergency Medicine System that builds on the strengths of each of our individual sites to create world class, multi-dimensional centers of excellence in the delivery of emergency care to the individual patient and to the Health System as a whole; that promotes innovation at every level and at every site; and that is based on quality and safety, professionalism and communication, knowledge, and clinical excellence.

-We offer one of the leading training programs in Emergency Medicine, with a reputation for innovation.
-Our Department is one of the largest in the country, composed of six hospital-based emergency departments and affiliated with Elmhurst Hospital Center, part of New York City’s public health care system and located in one of the most ethnically diverse communities in the world.
-The Emergency Medicine Services at the Mount Sinai Health System has more than 180 faculty and treats more than 600,000 patients annually.
-We offer three emergency medicine residencies along with fellowships in Pediatric Emergency Medicine, Global Health, Ultrasound, Informatics, and Simulation.
+We offer two of the leading training programs in Emergency Medicine, with a reputation for innovation.
+The Department of Emergency Medicine consists of more than seven hospital-based emergency departments and affiliated with Elmhurst Hospital Center, part of New York City’s public health care system and located in one of the most ethnically diverse communities in the world.
+The Emergency Medicine Department at the Mount Sinai Health System has more than 240 faculty and treats more than 500,000 patients annually.
+We offer two emergency medicine residencies along with fellowships in Pediatric Emergency Medicine, Global Health, Ultrasound, Informatics, Sports Medicine and Simulation.
 Each year, our programs train about 150 residents and more than 15 fellows.
-Our research division is ranked number two in the country based on funding from the National Institutes for Health (NIH).
+Our research division is ranked within the top five in the country based on funding from the National Institutes for Health (NIH).